 Step behind the camera with Aardman and discover how the world-famous animation studio made their hit film, Early Man.

-Featuring original puppets, exquisitely crafted sets, tiny props and tons of behind the scenes footage, you’ll be able to see the incredible skill behind stop-motion animation.
+This exhibition features original puppets, exquisitely crafted sets, tiny props and tons of behind the scenes footage to show you the incredible skill behind stop-motion animation.

-Follow Hognob, Goona and the Message Bird through the stages of production to reveal the secrets of how an Aardman film gets from sketchbook to screen.
+Follow Dug, Goona and the Message Bird through the stages of production to reveal the secrets of how an Aardman film gets from sketchbook to screen.

 Become part of the action by dressing-up as a member of the Stone Age tribe, create a live action sequence on a green screen and use unexpected materials to make sound effects.
 Perhaps you could be the animation star of the future!